-Suction abortion, also known as aspiration abortion, is available at Mabel Wadsworth Center through 13w6d since your last period.
+Suction abortion, also known as aspiration abortion or in-clinic abortion, is available at Mabel Wadsworth Center through 14 weeks since your last period.

 What to expect during your appointment and procedure: During your visit, you will read through and fill out paperwork, have an education session so you know what to expect during and after the procedure, and sign consent forms.
 After all of your questions have been discussed, a clinician will perform an ultrasound to confirm the gestation of your pregnancy.

 During the procedure, we use a local anesthetic so you will be awake during the procedure.
 The anesthetic numbs the area around the cervix so that the provider can open the cervix with sterile rounded-tipped rods without causing pain.
 Then the provider will empty the uterus using either a hand-held suction device or a suction machine that makes a low humming sound.
 After the procedure is complete you will be here another 20 to 30 minutes or until you feel well enough to drive home.

 One of our unique features is your ability to recover privately in the same room where you have the procedure.
 You also have the option of having your support person present with you for the procedure.
 We work to provide as comfortable an experience as possible for you during the time you are here.
 All together, you should plan on being here for about 2-3 hours.
 Appointment times can vary depending on the degree of individualized attention needed.

 Please know that it is our goal to provide individualized attention and care for every person’s needs to make sure you are appropriately assisted in a timely manner.
 Our front desk staff will be happy to help you set up your appointment and determine how much time you should plan for.

 Additionally, we are trained to offer trauma-informed care, trans-inclusive care, and special support as needed.
 If you have special needs that aren’t addressed here, please contact us to discuss how we can make your visit more accommodating.